piec1/singleplayer-sanguosha-web-demo/README.md

 Playable demo.
 The core loop is implemented: five-player and eight-player identity modes, local AI turns, card play, responses, judgement, damage, rescue, death, battle logs, hover tooltips, and local career tracking.

-This is still a personal portfolio/demo project, not a complete official rules engine.
-Some rule details, AI heuristics, visual polish, and assets are still being refined.
+**`This is still a personal portfolio/demo project, not a complete official rules engine.
+Some rule details, AI heuristics, visual polish, and assets are still being refined`**.

 ## Preview